Armistice of Mudanya

-The Armistice of Mudanya (Mudanya Mütarekesi) was an agreement between Turkey (the Grand National Assembly of Turkey) on the one hand, and Italy, France, and Britain on the other hand, signed in the town of Mudanya, in the province of Bursa, on 11 October 1922.
+The Armistice of Mudanya (Mudanya Mütarekesi) was an agreement between Turkey (the Grand National Assembly of Turkey) and Italy, France, and Britain, signed in the town of Mudanya, in the province of Bursa, on 11 October 1922.
 The Kingdom of Greece acceded to the armistice on 14 October 1922.

 Context

 Under the Armistice of Mudros, ending World War I in the Ottoman Empire, the Allied powers were allowed to occupy the forts of the Straits in the Dardanelles and Bosphorus.
 Subsequently, they also occupied Constantinople and decided to partition the Ottoman Empire.
 Turkish nationalists resisted this in the form of the Grand National Assembly.
 Having achieved victories over occupying powers in Anatolia, Turkish forces were advancing on the neutral zone of the Straits.

 On 5 September 1922, Mustafa Kemal Pasha asserted the Turkish claim to East Thrace (Trakya).
 On 15 September, the British cabinet decided that British forces should maintain their position and issued an ultimatum.

 On 19 September, Britain decided to deny Constantinople and Thrace to the Turkish nationalists, but France, Yugoslavia, Italy and the British dominions objected to another war.
 French Prime Minister Raymond Poincaré tried to persuade the Turks to respect the neutral zone.
-The allies asked for a peace conference on 23 September, to which Mustafa Kemal agreed on 29 September, nominating Mudanya as the venue.
+The Allies asked for a peace conference on 23 September, to which Mustafa Kemal agreed on 29 September, nominating Mudanya as the venue.
 Meanwhile, the British cabinet decided to abandon East Thrace to the Turks.

 Talks were convened on 3 October and led to the Armistice of Mudanya being signed on 11 October.
 The Greeks acceded to the terms on 13 October.